 Too Much Production

-I struggle with this one.
-On the one hand, I had intended to dramatically simplify my approach this year, to the point of just doing piano and voice tracks with no additional production work.
-I obviously failed at this, but I also came to understand that a big part of what I get out of the month is the production practice.
-It’s the finished product I’m after and, in many cases, the production is the song.3The Face of Adversity, for example, would not be at all enjoyable if it was just me and a piano.
+My internal interpretation of the “simplify” goal was that I’d limit myself to just piano, maybe simple drum, bass, and vocals with no additional production work.
+I obviously failed at this, but a big part of what I get out of the month is the production practice.
+It’s the finished product I’m after and, in many cases, the production is the song.4The Face of Adversity, for example, would not be at all enjoyable if it was just me and a piano.
 It would be funny, but probably not enjoyable.
+I can’t really ding myself too much on this because I got better and learned some things, but I also didn’t really simplify all that much.
 Draw.

 Use of AI